ATTron/Merlin/README.md

     * ``` wget https://github.com/ATTron/merlin/releases/download/1.x.x/merlin-linux.tar.gz```

 * Install [HandBrakeCLI](https://handbrake.fr/downloads.php)
-    * If you are on RHEL, CentOS, or Debian you can use the Makefile if you do not have HandBrakeCLI installed ```make install handbrake```
+    * If you are on RHEL, CentOS, or Debian you can use the Makefile if you do not have HandBrakeCLI installed ```make install-handbrake```

 * Install and setup default configuration
 ```